 Can pregnant women and women who are breastfeeding take curcumin supplements?
 According to the American Pregnancy Association, curcumin may be associated with pregnancy risks if it is taken in large doses or concentrated forms.
 The amounts found in foods, however, are generally considered safe.
 Due to the lack of evidence about its safety in women who are breastfeeding, it should not be used unless recommended by a physician.

 Can children take curcumin?
 The effects in children are not yet known.
 Therefore, supplementation is not recommended for children at this time.

 Will curcumin interact with medication?
 Curcumin may make the effects of blood-thinning medications stronger, raising the risk of bleeding.
 Blood-thinners include warfarin (Coumadin), clopidogrel (Plavix) and aspirin, among others.
 It may interfere with the action of drugs that reduce stomach acid, increasing the production of stomach acid.
 Supplementation may also make the effects of drugs for diabetes stronger, increasing the risk of hypoglycemia (low blood sugar).

 How should curcumin supplements be stored?
-Store them in their original container in a cool, dry location.
-And as you would any other medication/supplement, store them out of reach of children.
+Curcumin supplements should be stored in their original container or bottle, in a cool, dry location.
+As you would any other medication/supplement, store them out of reach of children.

 Curcumin is a polyphenolic compound derived from turmeric which studies show offers a wide spectrum of therapeutic effects, primarily due to its antioxidant and anti-inflammatory effects.
 The results of research reveal its potential to treat and prevent arthritis (namely rheumatoid arthritis and osteoarthritis), neurodegenerative diseases (such as Alzheimer’s disease), certain cancers and neuropsychiatric disorders.